nieksand/sortgenerics/README.md

 BenchmarkLib is the standard library sort and BenchmarkSpec is the specialized implementation.

-From feedback on a Hacker News discussion, I added in a test case for specializing sorts on a struct rather than a primitive type.
+From feedback on a Hacker News discussion (https://news.ycombinator.com/item?id=12602456), I added in a test case for specializing sorts on a struct rather than a primitive type.
 Potato has an int and a string and we sort on the former.
 Note that for this case, I can still specialize the Swap and Len but not the Less operation.

 With 10K random elements: